mmuratarat/mmuratarat.github.io/_posts/2020-05-08-virtual_environments.md

 Installing collected packages: pytz, aniso8601, MarkupSafe, Jinja2, click, itsdangerous, Werkzeug, Flask, six, Flask-RESTful
 ```

 Packages installed here will not affect the global Python installation. `Virtualenv` does not create every file needed to get a whole new python environment.
-It uses links to global environment files instead in order to save disk space end speed up your `virtualenv`.
-Therefore, there must already have an active python environment installed on your system.
+It uses links to global environment files instead in order to save disk space and therefore, speeds up your `virtualenv`.
+There must already have an active python environment installed on your system.

 To install packages/modules for your isolated environment, you can also create a text file which include all the packages/tools needed with their versions and do: